I Built HelloBible's Voice of Customer Pipeline for ~$2 a Month.

 - WhatsApp regex broken on colons in names like ”~ Jean 3:16”.
 The first split on

 :captured the Bible reference as the message body.
-Fix: split on the first": "pattern instead.
-Real lesson on domain edge cases in raw text parsing. - Haiku appending text after the JSON object caused
+Fix: split on the first": "pattern instead. - Haiku appending text after the JSON object caused

 What this changes operationally